Dowell-Lab/Bidirectional-Flow/README.md

   pip3 install fstitch-annotate --user
   ```

+## Mapped file inputs

+In order to run Tfit, our best practices filter CRAM/BAM files for multimapped reads based on the NH:i: field.
+The Tfit portion of the pipeline will not work properly for mappers that do not output this field, such as Bowtie2.
+If you have mapped files that do not contain this tag, you can filter based on the XS:i: tag.
+This involves switching which version of the script is commented out (using // comment characters) within the `bam_conversion_tfit` process.

 ## Loading requirements on SLURM

   Below is a summary of all FIJI modules needed to run Bidirectional-Flow.
 The R version you use depends on which version used for installing packages in user accounts.